CharlotteMoore927/PointWalkTalkPublic/README.md

 - **obs_walk_exp:** same as walk_experience but for observed data

 ### subjlevel_pwt_obsrep_mo_ransubj.csv
-This file contains the following columns:
+This file is composed of columns that have already been described above.